The CEO of Laura Ingraham’s LifeZette Won’t Stop Talking About His Employees’ ‘Boobs and Butts’

 But it is unclear if Ingraham, the LifeZette co-founder and top editor, knew anything about Anthony’s lewd comments.
 Sources working at the website all independently characterized Ingraham as too focused on her radio show, her book, and her next potential big career move to be aware of the myriad examples of a potential HR nightmare.

-Fox News, where she is reportedly in talks for a coveted primetime slot, is certainly no stranger to HR nightmares.
-The network has struggled recently under the weight of sexual harassment allegations, including a number leveled at its late chief executive Roger Ailes and also hosts such as Bill O’Reilly, the former Fox primetime star who departed the network in April.
+Fox News, where she is reportedly in talks for a coveted prime-time slot, is certainly no stranger to HR nightmares.
+The network has struggled recently under the weight of sexual-harassment allegations, including a number leveled at its late chief executive Roger Ailes and also hosts such as Bill O’Reilly, the former Fox prime-time star who departed the network in April.

 A former employee who recalled multiple instances of inappropriate conduct by Anthony described Ingraham as “pretty harmless,” suggesting she was generally unaware of that misconduct.
 Aside from the occasional executive decision with respect to the site’s content, she wasn’t deeply involved as a manager, sources say.